KurdishBLARK/KurdishBLARK.github.io/_posts/2025-03-01-Domain Specific MT.md

 ---

 ---
-A dataset used for Domain-Specific Machine Translation to Translate Medicine Brochures in English to Sorani Kurdish could be found [here](https://github.com/KurdishBLARK/SentimentAnalysis).
+A dataset used for Domain-Specific Machine Translation to Translate Medicine Brochures in English to Sorani Kurdish could be found [here](https://github.com/KurdishBLARK/MedicineBrochures-in-Sorani).

-For the related paper, refer to ["[Shifting from endangerment to rebirth in the Artificial Intelligence Age: An Ensemble Machine Learning Approach for Hawrami Text Classification](https://arxiv.org/pdf/2501.13609)"](https://arxiv.org/pdf/2501.13609).
+For the related paper, refer to ["[Domain-Specific Machine Translation to Translate Medicine Brochures in English to Sorani Kurdish](https://arxiv.org/pdf/2501.13609)"]([https://arxiv.org/pdf/2501.13609](https://arxiv.org/pdf/2501.13609)).